 |Button||Include a submit button for your audience members to click once they have finished completed the form.
 You can edit the button label and button theme.|

-Once you have finished with setting/customization and form items, press the “SAVE FORM” button on the top of the preview area to save your web form.
+Once you have finished with Form Settings and Form Fields, press the “SAVE FORM” button on the top of the preview area to save your web form.

 Web Forms FAQs